Locations:

 • Quitting alcohol.
 If alcohol use is the cause of your cirrhosis, quitting will significantly improve your condition.
 Your healthcare provider can offer resources to help you quit.
 Even if alcohol isn’t the main cause of your condition, it’s always a factor in your liver health.
 Avoiding it can prevent unnecessary stress on your liver.

 • Losing weight.
-Metabolic factors related to obesity are among the leading causes of liver disease.
+Metabolic factors related to having obesity are among the leading causes of liver disease.
 If you have fatty liver disease, losing fat can change these metabolic factors, reduce fat storage in your liver and prevent further damage.
 Even if these aren’t the cause of your condition, they affect your liver health.

 • Testing and treatment for hepatitis C. Chronic hepatitis C is another leading cause of cirrhosis.
 Some people don’t know they have it, and some people don’t know that it’s treatable.
 Testing and treatment can cure you of the virus and prevent further liver damage.
 (Remember, liver disease can have more than one cause.)